|Ordered||30 May 1938|

 On 28 Apr 1941 southeast of Iceland, in position 60.04N, 15.45W, the British corvette HMS Gladiolus depth charged a German U-boat.
 This was for some time thought to have sunk U-65, but the target was actually U-96, which escaped unscathed.

 31 Oct 1941

 While attacking convoy OS 10 on the surface during a full moon, Lehmann-Willenbrock fired into the convoy at long range, sinking one ship.
 The British escort sloop HMS Lulworth gave chase, and after driving U-96 under with gunfire, dropped 27 depth charges.
 None fell close, and the boat evaded the attack and continued the patrol.
 (Sources: Blair, vol 1, page 394)

 30 Nov 1941

 While penetrating the Straits of Gibraltar, U-96 was attacked at 2235hrs by a British Swordfish aircraft.
 Suffering some damage, the boat dived, surfaced the next morning at 0445hrs, and proceeded to base in France.
 The much longer and more dramatic stay in the deep described by Buchheim in his novel Das Boot is one of the numerous occasions in this book where the author fictionalized the events he experienced during his time as war correspondent on U-96.
 (Sources: Blair, vol 1, page 401)

 3 recorded attacks on this boat.

 General notes on this boat

-Buchheim was ordered aboard as an official artist to send back renderings of the German Navy in action for propaganda purposes.
-A camera was to aid his work.
-Over 5,000 photos survived the war and 205 of these form the epic photo-essay U-Boat War.
+Buchheim was posted aboard as an official artist to provide impressions of the German Navy in action for propaganda purposes Over 5,000 of his photos survived the war, and 205 of these form the epic photo-essay U-Boat War.
 All the photographs in U-Boat War were taken by Buchheim with the exception of a few taken by U-96 engineering officer Fritz Grade.